Key Takeaways

 Step 8: Roll it out in phases to prevent crew resistance

-Once you choose your tool, the worst thing you can do is roll it out to everyone overnight.
+Once you choose your tool, the worst thing you can do is to roll it out to everyone overnight.

-Most contractors do not fail because they picked the wrong software.
-They fail because they introduced the software in a way that created pushback.
+Most contractors do not fail because they picked the wrong software; they fail because they introduced the software in a way that created pushback.

 A phased rollout keeps the process simple and prevents the crew from feeling like time tracking is suddenly “one more thing” they have to deal with.